We connect people to better food.

 In January 2015, two mission-driven nonprofits, Dig Local, Inc. and Beaches Local Food Network, merged with one shared goal: to transform the modern food system through grassroots action.
 To this day, Dig Local Network continues to grow opportunities for people to connect with healthy food, their neighbors, and the land.

 Through strong community partnerships and a deep-rooted belief in collective impact, Dig Local Network creates spaces where people of all backgrounds can come together to grow, learn, and thrive.
-Whether it’s a child discovering the taste of a fresh-picked tomato, a newbie being taught how to grow their first fruiting plant, or a local farmer meeting new customers, our programs are designed to build lasting relationships and resilient communities.
+Whether it’s a child discovering the taste of a fresh-picked tomato, a newbie learning to grow their first fruiting plant, or a local farmer meeting new customers, our programs are designed to build lasting relationships and resilient communities.
 By investing in local food systems, we’re also investing in the health, economy, and well-being of Northeast Florida.

 A history of growing together…